juk0de/mtf2json/README.md

 "run_mp": 5,
 "jump_mp": 0,
 ```

-The movement points for running are calculated automatically, for your convenience.
+The movement points for running are calculated automatically for your convenience.

 ### Armor
 MTF: